-After much discussion and meeting of the minds, I’ve collaborated with a local web design agency and passed most of my web hosting clients (and the income they generate) over to them to manage on a day-to-day basis.
-I didn’t sell the business or request a finders’ fee.
+After much discussion and meeting of the minds, I collaborated with a local web design agency and passed my web hosting clients (and the income they generate) over to them to manage on a day-to-day basis.
 I still oversee and advise on projects, but I’ve handed over the reins.

-As a bit of a control freak and perfectionist, this has been a big deal to me!
+As a bit of a control freak and perfectionist, this was a big deal to me!

-My reason behind this shift in focus is that whilst I’m sitting in my comfort zone of web design, I’m not growing or challenging myself.
-And worse, I am starting to become unmotivated.
-Don’t get me wrong, I’m still doing the work and keeping clients happy!
-But I’m not as happy.
-I know I can do more.
+My reason behind this shift in focus is that whilst I was sitting in my comfort zone of web design, I wasn’t growing or challenging myself.
+And worse, I was starting to become unmotivated.
+Don’t get me wrong, I was still doing the work and keeping clients happy!
+But I wasn’t as happy.
+I knew I could do more.

 Marketing is my passion and was my previous corporate role.
 When I started my own business, I took on web design as that’s what everyone around me wanted!
 I could do it, so I did.
 But it wasn’t REALLY what I wanted to do.
 I just didn’t have the confidence then to set up as a Consultant.